Tantanok221/.claude/commands/continue.md

      - **Business Context**: Domain rules, constraints, or requirements learned during implementation
      - **Technical Constraints**: Performance, security, or design limitations discovered
      - **Architectural Patterns**: Coding patterns, conventions, or approaches used in this codebase
+     - **Library Documentation Insights**: Key findings from tech-doc-agent about current best practices, API patterns, version-specific features, and implementation approaches for libraries used
+     - **Integration Patterns**: Successful integration strategies and patterns discovered for third-party services or libraries
    - Show: "✓ Updated context cache with session learnings"

 ### 11. **Show Next Steps**